McShare/xenforo-markdown/README.md

 This is not markdown now!
 You can use BBCode and RTF here.
 ```

 All the text in `[MD]` section will be seen as markdown raw text, and their original format will be ignored.
-For instance, if you apply the Bold format to the contents covered with `[MD]` label using RTF functions provided by XenForo, the format will be ignored.
+For instance, if you apply the Bold format to the contents covered with `[MD]` label using Rich Text Format functions provided by XenForo, the format will be ignored.

 ## Pros and Cons